VirtualPlanetaryLaboratory/vplanet/examples/NBodyAtmEsc/README.rst

 <https://ui.adsabs.harvard.edu/abs/2003ApJ...591L.147K/abstract>`_.
 While such an
 initial composition seems unlikely, the large mass loss allows for the coupling to be apparent in a simulation that requires ~1 hour to complete.
-Mass loss for the B and C companions can occur of billion year timescales, see `AtmescOnly.`
+Mass loss for the B and C companions can occur of billion year timescales, see the `AtmEsc <AtmEsc>`_ directory.

 To run this example